2bosun/blaquedevs-classroom-se-assignment-day-5-technical-writing-and-review-SE-DAY5-Technical-Writing/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?

+To succinctly convey the purpose and key features of a product, follow this structure:

+Purpose Statement: Start with a clear, concise statement about what the product is designed to do.

+Example: "This smartwatch tracks your fitness goals and monitors your health metrics."
+Key Features: Highlight the main features that support the purpose and differentiate the product.

+Example: "It includes heart rate monitoring, GPS tracking, and sleep analysis."
+Combining these, you get a brief description like: "This smartwatch tracks your fitness goals with features like heart rate monitoring, GPS tracking, and sleep analysis."